 Family Canoe Adventure

-Spend a day with your family exploring one of many lochs and beaches by canoe.
-Feel closer to nature in the shadow of rocky peaks and shorelines as you discover wildlife on and in the water.
+Spend a day with your family exploring one of many lochs and beaches by canoe and feel closer to nature in the shadow of rocky peaks and shorelines as you discover wildlife on and in the water.

 All these elements combine to create moments and memories that will define your stay for years to come.

 Activity Level Leisurely2/8